moorec-aws/deadline-cloud-for-maya/README.md

 The Maya submitter plug-in creates a shelf button in your Maya UI that can be used to submit jobs to AWS Deadline Cloud.
 Clicking this button reveals a UI to create a job submission for AWS Deadline Cloud using the [AWS Deadline Cloud client library][deadline-cloud-client].
 It automatically determines the files required based on the loaded scene, allows the user to specify render options, builds an
-[Open Job Description template][openjd] that defines the workflow, and submits the job to the farm and queue of your chosing.
+[Open Job Description template][openjd] that defines the workflow, and submits the job to the farm and queue of your choosing.

 To install the submitter plug-in: